hetznercloud/hcloud-cloud-controller-manager/docs/reference/server_cache.md

 ### `all`

 Fetches every Server in the project with a single `GET /servers` call and serves all subsequent `ByID` / `ByName` lookups from the resulting snapshot until the TTL expires.
 The snapshot is refreshed on the next lookup after expiry.
-On a cache miss within the TTL (e.g. a freshly created Server), one rate-limited refresh per TTL window is allowed to pick up the new Server; further misses in the same window return without an API call.

 ### `one`